Eial Strahman

-Eial Strahman (Born 21 June 1989 in Córdoba), is an Argentine-Israeli footballer who plays for Maccabi Herzliya, as a forward.
+Eial Strahman (born 21 June 1989) is an Argentine footballer who plays for Maccabi Herzliya as a forward.

 Strahman was considered one of River Plate's best talents to come through the youth system and is nicknamed "The Monster" for his aggressive instincts.
 He is a left-footed striker and of Jewish heritage, having represented Argentina at the 2005 Maccabiah Games.

 Club career

 Strahman began through the youth ranks of Talleres de Córdoba, before moving to Vélez Sársfield, where he was the top scorer with 42 goals in 50 appearances for the youth team.

 River Plate

 Following his successful season at Vélez for the youth team, he joined River Plate, with Velez entitled to 40 per cent of any future transfer fee to a European club.
 Strahman made a strong start to his career at River Plate, scoring eight goals in his first five matches for the River Plate reserves.
 He was also an unused substitute in several of River Plate's final matches of the 2008-09 season.

 Strahman acquired the nickname "twitter" from his teammates because he is an avid user of this social network.
 Also, is rumored that he received a suspension for offending a referee in a tweet during a reserve match.
 This also lead to the decision to delete his account, but the name still prevailed.